 - The deductible you choose

 You can typically adjust the deductibles, coverage limits and reimbursement percentages on your policy.
-That way, you can reach a policy premium that will make you comfortable not only about your budget but also about the coverage your policy provides for your four-legged family member.
+That way, you can reach a policy premium to fit your budget and make you comfortable about the coverage your policy provides for your four-legged family member.